 Gmail comes with built-in S/MIME, and you can enable this encryption by hosting S/MIME.
 The process involves: composing a message in regular format> clicking on the lock icon at the right side of recipient > click on view details to change the S/MIME setting or the level of encryption.

 With Gmail, the encryption levels are denoted with green, gray, and red colors.
 The green indicates S/MIME encryption, and gray indicates TLS encryption, and red means no encryption.

 Outlook users must manually enable S/MIME encryption by getting a certificate or digital ID from the organization’s administrator and installing S/MIME control through Office.
 Users can now either encrypt all messages using the gear menu and click on S/MIME settings.
 They can also encrypt individual messages by clicking on: more (three dots) > message options > select or deselect “encrypt this message (S/MIME).

-iOS devices also offer built-in S/MIME encryption by default, and you can avail this by: go to “advanced settings”> switch on S/MIME> change “encrypt by default” to yes > while composing the message, click on the lock next to the recipient to encrypt.
+iOS devices also offer built-in S/MIME encryption by default, and you can avail of this by: go to “advanced settings”> switch on S/MIME> change “encrypt by default” to yes > while composing the message, clicking on the lock next to the recipient to encrypt.

 Email encryption with Yahoo and Android requires downloading third parties to set up when it comes to email encryption.

 How Do Anonymous Email Providers Maintain Your Online Security?